-Welcome to BUSI 1996!
+Welcome to BUSI 2996!

-This is one of the first courses in the four-year career development program, specifically designed for the Sprott School of Business undergraduate students.
+The Employability Passport Program is the four-year career development program, specifically designed for the Sprott School of Business undergraduate students.
 This course is designed to equip students with job-readiness skills and awareness to find meaningful employment and career success.
 The Employability Passport complements the academic knowledge and skills gained through Sprott's undergraduate business degree programs.